aboutus

 SB 1, 75th Texas Legislature (1997), requires groundwater conservation districts governed by Chapter 36, Texas Water Code, to submit management plans for certification by the Texas Water Development Board.
 The management plans must specifically address the following management goals as applicable:

-2. Control and prevention of the waste of groundwater
+2. Controlling and preventing waste of groundwater

-3. Control and prevention of subsidence
+3. Controlling and preventing subsidence

-4. Conjunctive surface water management issues
+4. Addressing conjunctive surface water management issues

-5. Natural resource issues
+5. Addressing natural resource issues

 The management plans must also identify the performance standards and management objectives under which each district will operate to achieve their management goals.

-The current Management Plan of the District was developed during the summer of 2015.
-After notice and hearing, the Board of Directors officially adopted the plan on August 13, 2015.
-The plan became effective on August 13, 2015 and was certified by the Texas Water Development Board on September 15, 2015
+The current Management Plan of the District was developed during the summer of 2020.
+After notice and hearing, the Board of Directors officially adopted the plan on October 8, 2020.
+The plan became effective on October 8, 2020 and was certified by the Texas Water Development Board on December 4, 2020

-This annual report is a review of the District’s activities for fiscal year 2015 and an evaluation of the District’s performance in meeting its goals and objectives.
+This annual report is a review of the District’s activities for fiscal year 2023-2024 and an evaluation of the District’s performance in meeting its goals and objectives.

 Report on Attainment of Goals